apache/linkis-website/community/how-to-release.md

 [RESULT][VOTE] Release Apache Linkis ${release_version} ${rc_version}

 content:
-Hello Apache Linkis PMC members and Community,
+Hello Apache Linkis PMC  and Community,

     The vote closes now as 72hr have passed.
 The vote PASSES with